Track Agreement Policy

 A Track Agreement covers such things as ownership of the track, maintenance responsibility and liability.
 The characteristics of your facility will determine the specific form(s) required.

-Contact your Union Pacific representative to start the process of securing approval for rail service and preparation of a Track Agreement.
+Contact Economic & Industrial Development to start the process of securing approval for rail service and preparation of a Track Agreement.
 Securing a fully executed Track Agreement, in the appropriate form, prior to requesting pick up or delivery of cars will help avoid unnecessary holds placed on shipments and resulting potential service disruptions.
 Shipments affected by this policy may be held until a Track Agreement has been established.
 The normal demurrage charge will apply.

 Taking these steps will ensure the safety of our employees and our customers' employees; it also will allow UP to manage customers' business effectively.